West Pokot County: County subdivisions

+Government

+Under the Constitution of Kenya, county governments exercise devolved functions in areas such as county planning, local health services, agriculture, county transport, trade development and local tourism.
+West Pokot County is headed by an elected governor and county assembly, while Kapenguria serves as the main administrative centre.
+The official county website lists four sub-counties: West Pokot, Pokot North, Pokot South and Pokot Central.

 Economy

 The West Pokot county economy is principally driven by livestock rearing and agriculture.
+The county climate risk profile describes farming as economically central to local livelihoods, while also noting the heavy dependence of many households on climate-sensitive production systems.

+Agriculture

 Large numbers of cattle, sheep and goats are reared, with some of the breeds reared being Sahiwal Zebus, Galla goats and Merino sheep.
 In Pokot Central and North sub-counties, zebu indicine cattle have long been kept for meat production while in West Pokot and Pokot South sub-counties dairy breeds, primarily Ayrshire and Friesian, are increasingly kept for milk production.

-Some of the main crops grown include maize, a staple ingredient grown mainly in West Pokot Sub-County, as well as finger millet, coffee, beans, onions, sweet potatoes, green grams, peas, mangoes, oranges, bananas, potatoes and pyrethrum.
-The latter two are mainly grown in South Pokot sub-county.

-Irrigation infrastructure has been developed by the National Irrigation Authority & the Kerio Valley Development Authority in Sigor across the permanent rivers; WeiWei and Muruny putting over 1000 acres in year long crop production without relying on rain.
+Some of the main crops grown include maize, a staple crop grown mainly in West Pokot Sub-County, as well as finger millet, coffee, beans, onions, sweet potatoes, green grams, peas, mangoes, oranges, bananas, potatoes and pyrethrum.
+Irrigation infrastructure has been developed by the National Irrigation Authority and the Kerio Valley Development Authority in Sigor across the permanent rivers Weiwei and Muruny, putting over 1,000 acres into year-round crop production without relying entirely on rainfall.

 Livestock

-West Pokot County is known for livestock production with large numbers of cattle, sheep and goats being reared in the county.
-The sector faces significant challenges of banditry in the form of livestock theft.
+Livestock rearing remains central to both the county economy and Pokot social life.
+The sector, however, faces recurring challenges from drought, animal disease and insecurity, including livestock theft and cattle rustling.
 In early 2022, the West Pokot government, in partnership with the European Union, established the Nasukuta Export Abattoir in Chepareria ward.
-The abattoir started at 60 per cent capacity utilization for cattle, sheep and goats, and was anticipated to slaughter 18,720 cattle and 56,160 sheep and goats in its first year.
+The abattoir started at 60% capacity utilisation for cattle, sheep and goats, and was projected to slaughter 18,720 cattle and 56,160 sheep and goats in its first year.

 Mining

+Mineral extraction has become a more visible part of the county economy in the 21st century.
 A clinker plant was constructed by Simba Cement in Sebit to crush limestone from Sebit Hills of West Pokot County and began operating in July 2023.
-The plant has the capacity to process an estimated 6,000 tonnes of clinker daily (two million tonnes annually) which is crushed in West Pokot then transported to a grinding plant in Eldoret town.
+The plant has the capacity to process an estimated 6,000 tonnes of clinker daily, or about two million tonnes annually, after which the material is transported to a grinding plant in Eldoret.

 Infrastructure

+Transport

+Transport infrastructure has historically been a major development challenge in the county.
+The county's first integrated development plan stated that 87% of the road network consisted of earth and gravel surfaces, and described the general condition of the network as poor.
+Poor roads and rugged terrain have long affected access to markets, public services and tourist sites.